flojoy-ai/docs/docs/instruments-wiki/Function Generators/Keysight-33622A/Keysight-33622A.md

 instrument.connect()

 # Now you can use the instrument to control the function generator
-# For example, you can set the frequency of channel 1 to 1 MHz
+# For example, to set the frequency of channel 1 to 1 MHz:
 instrument.ch1.frequency(1e6)

-# You can also read the current frequency setting
-frequency = instrument.ch1.frequency()
-print(f"The current frequency is: {frequency} Hz")
+# To turn on the output of channel 1:
+instrument.ch1.output('ON')

-# Disconnect from the instrument
+# To disconnect from the instrument:
 instrument.disconnect()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name of your Keysight 33622A Function Generator.
+Note that you need to replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name of your instrument.

 </TabItem>
 </Tabs>